mcrumm/phoenix_profiler/README.md

 ### 5. Use PhoenixProfiler.Endpoint

-Add `use PhoenixProfiler.Endpoint` to your Endpoint (usually in `lib/my_app_web/endpoint.ex`):
+Add `use PhoenixProfiler.Endpoint` on your Endpoint module (usually in `lib/my_app_web/endpoint.ex`):

 ```elixir